security-force-monitor/research-handbook/source/persons_identity.rst

-Person Identity
+Person
-###############
+######

-"Person Identity" is a claim type describing basic identifying information about a person, such as their name and aliases.
-Claims of this type are grouped together with :ref:`Person Posting` (describing ranks and positiongs in different units) and a draft claim type called :ref:`Person Extra Data` (extended biographical information) claims, which creates a fuller dataset on the person's career in the security and defence forces
+"Person" is a claim type describing basic identifying information about a person: their name, aliases and associated time ranges with them.
+Claims of this type are grouped together with :ref:`Person Posting` (describing postings to different units) which tracks the person's career.
+There are also several fields in development to capture other aspects about persons.

-Person Identity: Summary of claim attributes
+Person: Summary of claim attributes
 *****************************************

-The table below summarises the following dimensions of Person Identity claims:
+The table below summarises the following dimensions of Person claims:

  - Attribute label: a human readable label for the attribute
  - Attribute name: a unique machine-readable name for the attribute, used during data capture